top of page

 Exercise prescription programmes:

-After treatment a exercise plan for the owner to complete will be discussed and demonstrated for the owner to complete in between sessions to help keep the tissues mobilised and improve restrictions, including:
+After treatment an exercise plan for the owner to complete will be discussed and demonstrated.
+This is for the owner to complete in between sessions to help keep the tissues mobilised and improve restrictions, which may include:

 • Stretching